AmiJoba22/Domoro-Restaurant-Website/README.md

 NYC's Gambian Restaurant
 -------------------------------------------------
 ### Domoro
-- it means eating or food in Mandinka, a common language spoke in The Gambia.
+- refers to eating or food in Mandinka, a common language spoke in The Gambia.

 This is a mock restaurant site based in NYC showcasing Gambian cuisine and culture.
-With this project I'm able to showcase my heritage and leverage my technical skills.
+By creating this web app, I'm able to showcase my heritage and leverage my technical skills.

 ## 2026 Redesign
 - Currently in Progress